Praful51/Airport_analysis_project/README.md

 Presentation: https://github.com/Praful51/Airport_analysis_project/blob/37114b961be75c004d3064a57ec387410ecc9a04/Airport-Data-Analysis-Using-SQL%20Presentation.pdf

+**5. Key Insights:**

+1. Busiest routes

+- Certain routes carry significantly high passenger volumes compared to others, indicating concentrated demand of travelling between specific cities

+2. Top Performing Origin Airports

+- There are certain origin airports which are high performing comparatively with high numbers of passengers & flights being handled & departed from there

+3. Top Demanding Destination & Airports
+- We have certain high in demand destination cities & their airports with high number of passengers arriving there

+4. Underutilised Routes

+- We have found certain routes between cities which are underutilised where they have low passenger volume but have flight frequency, they have got growth potential

+5. Top performing Airlines

+- There are specific airlines which are dominating and performing well with having high passenger volumes with them compared to others

+6. High Connectivity Airports
+- There are airports which have huge connectivity with large number of destinations connected with it

 **6. Conclusion**

 This project demonstrates a complete data analytics pipeline, transforming raw data into actionable insights using industry-standard tools.
 It highlights core analytical skills including data preparation, SQL analysis and data presentation.